Apply for graduate research

 Research preparatory coursework units start dates

-Master and PhD (Integrated) research preparatory coursework units are delivered in person at Footscray Park Campus (Melbourne).
-Classes are normally taught during business hours – refer to the Step 6: Enrolments & commencement accordion to view a copy of a coursework timetable.
+These research preparatory coursework units are delivered in-person at Footscray Park Campus (Melbourne).
+Classes are normally taught during business hours – refer to the Step 6 accordion to view a copy of a coursework timetable.

-PhD coursework units are taught in hybrid delivery mode to optimise flexibility and involve a Saturday intensive on campus (Footscray Park).
-Several classes will be delivered in real-time online; both units conclude with an on-campus PhD Coursework Conference.
+These units are taught in hybrid delivery mode to optimise flexibility and involve a Saturday intensive on campus (Footscray Park).
+Several classes will be delivered in real-time online.
+Both units finish with an on-campus PhD coursework conference.